Wednesday, January 28, 2026

 There are several ways to do this.
 I have not investigated them all.
 Several are better integrated into ProxMox (CEPH and ZFS for example).

 I did, ~2 years ago, have a Windows Server 2022 DC Edition in operation.
-That particular group of five machines had really weak passwords and got hacked.
+That particular group of five machines had really weak passwords and got hacked after I put it online.
 I wiped those several machines and started over, but I didn't bring back the Windows share(s) I had created...that was a "lab cluster" so it didn't matter too much.

 This time, however, I want to do this better, with greater controls.
 So Samba it is.